-- Item 12: Outlines what the franchisor considers a territory and how the franchisee is protected.
+- Item 12: Outlines what the franchisor considers a territory and franchisee protections.

-- Item 17: Topics that cover renewal fees, dispute resolution, cause for termination, and transfer options.
+- Item 17: Covers renewal fees, dispute resolution, cause for termination, and transfer options.

-- Item 9: The franchisee's specific obligations should be clearly outlined.
+- Item 9: Outlines the franchisee's specific obligations clearly.

 - Item 15: Details the franchisor's expectations of your personal involvement as a business owner.

-- Item 16: Any restrictions imposed on the franchisee regarding what goods and services said franchisee may offer customers.
+- Item 16: Reveals any restrictions imposed on the franchisee regarding what goods and services a franchisee may sell.

-- Item 23: The prospective franchisee is required to sign a receipt that they received the FDD.
+- Item 23: Reinforces that the prospective franchisee must sign a receipt that they received the FDD.